 Black Lives Matter activist MarShawn McCarrel was just 23 when he shot himself of the steps of the Ohio Statehouse in 2016.
 No one witnessed his suicide, but McCarrel posted on his Facebook page earlier in the afternoon, saying, “My demons won today.
 I'm sorry.”

 Before his death, McCarrel had worked to help plan the protests after a Missouri cop shot and killed Michael Brown.
 He also founded youth mentorship program called Pursuing Our Dreams.
 But his exhausting efforts to build the movement may have ultimately taken a toll on his own mental health.
 His last Tweet said:

 Thich Quang Duc

 Thich Quang Duc, a Vietnamese Mahayana Buddhist monk, committed public suicide on June 11, 1963, by burning himself to death in the middle of a busy intersection in Saigon.
 Duc's self-immolation was to protest the persecution of Buddhists by South Vietnam's Roman Catholic government as stated in a letter drafted prior to his death.

 After gathering a small group of journalists to the area, Duc sat in the meditative lotus position on a small cushion in the middle of the busy street.
-He was doused with gasoline, spoke a few words then struck a match and dropped it on himself.
+He was doused with gasoline, spoke a few words, and then struck a match and dropped it on himself.
 Duc barely moved and did not make a sound as he was engulfed in flames.
-Malcolm Browne, the Saigon bureau chief for the Associated Press, photographed the suicide with his work later named the World Press Photo of the Year.
+Malcolm Browne, the Saigon bureau chief for the Associated Press, photographed the suicide, and his work was later named the World Press Photo of the Year.